This Tip explores backronyms. It is an acronym designed to fit an existing word and can form mnemonics.

 N ote how to evaluate if the learning needs are met

-However, without knowing it, I was actually creating a “backronym,” not an acronym.
+However, without knowing it, I actually created a “backronym,” not an acronym.

-An acronym is created by using the first letters of the words of a phrase.
+You create an acronym by using the first letters of the words of a phrase.

 Some well-known examples include: AKA (Also Known As), DBA (Doing Business As), CBS (Columbia Broadcasting System), NFL (National Football League), FYI (For Your Information), SWF (Single White Female), and LOL (Laughing Out Loud).

 A “backronym” is essentially a reverse acronym.
-It is an acronym that is designed to fit an existing word.
+You design an acronym to fit an existing word.

-It can be used for educational purposes to form mnemonics (my LESSON example).
+You can use it for educational purposes to form mnemonics (my LESSON example).

-Backronyms are also used as: teaching tools, slogans, or a way to make a subject’s purpose obvious.
+Backronyms can also be: teaching tools, slogans, or a way to make a subject’s purpose obvious.

 For example: